Njengah/Protracl/README.md

-# Protracl: Project Task Tracking Tool
+# Protrask: Project Task Tracking Tool

-**Protracl** is a simple yet powerful task management application designed to help users stay organized and efficiently track their tasks.
+**Protrask** is a simple yet powerful task management application designed to help users stay organized and efficiently track their tasks.

-Built with **Next.js** for the frontend and **FastAPI** for the backend, **Protracl** provides a seamless experience for managing personal or work-related tasks.
+Built with **Next.js** for the frontend and **FastAPI** for the backend, **Protrask** provides a seamless experience for managing personal or work-related tasks.

 This project features a clean and intuitive **login system** for authentication, with **task creation**, **viewing**, and **deletion** functionality.